richkonar50/Getting-and-Cleaning-data-course-project/Codebook.md

 3.Uses descriptive activity names to name the activities in the data set.
 4.Appropriately labels the data set with descriptive variable names.
 5.From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+The variables used in the script are as follows -
+1. testx - test measurement data
+2. testy - test activity data
+3. testsub - test subject data
+4. trainx - training measurement data
+5. trainy - training activity data
+6. trainsub - training subject data
+7. alldata - combined test and training measurement data
+8. allactivity - combined test and training activity data
+9. allsubject - combined test and training subject data
+10. features - the list of features provided with the dataset
+11. mean_std_col - columns with mean or standard deviation from amongst the features
+12. mean_std_data - alldata filtered only for the mean and std deviation columns
+13. anames - activity names provided with the dataset
+14. datacolnames - all the column names for the various measurements from features
+15. agdata - aggregate data to get the averages needed as output